As a vegan, my food choices are very limited.

 What is Google My Business?

-Google My Business is basically a listing of information that businesses fill in and lets Google use it for Maps or search results.
+Google My Business is basically a listing of information that any big or small business can provide for Google to use in Maps or search results.

 GMB was previously known as Google Places and now all Google Place accounts are automatically upgraded to Google My Business accounts.

 Here is the official definition: